mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

   conflictstyle = diff3
 ```

-Create ssh key & press enter to keep the default settings:
+ONLY WHEN NOT IN THE BASE IMAGE (since I want all VMs to have their own ssh keys): Create ssh key & press enter to keep the default settings:
 ```bash
 ssh-keygen
 ```